-Demo contractor convicted in Philadelphia building collapse
+Demo contractor convicted in Philly building collapse

 Philadelphia — A demolition contractor charged in the deaths of six people buried in debris from a building collapse was found guilty Monday of involuntary manslaughter.